jguida941/MiniRSA_Breaker/README.md

 ## Overview

 **MiniRSA Breaker** is an interactive desktop application that demonstrates how **RSA encryption and decryption** work through clear, visual, and mathematical explanations.
-It provides **step-by-step feedback** for every stage of the process—prime generation, key computation, and ciphertext decoding—allowing learners to see how real cryptographic logic operates.
+It provides **step-by-step feedback** for every stage of the process, prime generation, key computation, and ciphertext decoding, allowing learners to see how real cryptographic logic operates.

-**Build understanding** through math, logic, and real cryptographic theory. **All students and educators welcome.**
+Build understanding through math, logic, and real cryptographic theory. **All students and educators welcome.**

 ## Use it to: